nicholaswilde/recipes/docs/desserts/cake/1-bowl-vegan-gluten-free-carrot-cake.md

 ### Step 3

 Add lesser amount of almond milk (3/4 cup or 180 ml as original recipe is written // adjust if altering batch size) and stir.
 Add grated carrot and stir.
-Then add almond flour and gluten-free flour blend and stir.
+Then add [almond flour][2] and gluten-free flour blend and stir.
 The batter should be thick but pourable.
 If too thick, add remaining almond milk 1/4 cup or 60 ml as original recipe is written // adjust if altering batch size).
 If adding chopped walnuts, add at this time and stir.

 ### Step 4